Minds Feed Widget for Website. No-code, Open-Source - Poper

 Investigative journalists, human rights workers, and privacy-focused open-source projects use Minds for the AGPL backbone and encrypted Minds Chat.
 Pair a public feed embed with a Minds Chat handle for source-protective comms.

-Poper vs other Minds feed widgets
+Poper vs other feed widget platforms

 Recommended